-Recent genome-wide studies have identified significant outliers based on frequency of rare alleles (Tajima's D, [13, 37]) and linkage disequilibrium [82, 83].
-For example, Carlson et al. [13] calculated Tajima's D in sliding windows across the human genome for populations descended from Africans, Europeans, or Chinese.
-Several extended regions with consistently negative values for Tajima's D were identified, with most observed in only one of the populations (Fig. 19.15).
+Recent genome-wide studies have identified significant outliers based on frequency of rare alleles (Tajima's D, Carlson et al. 2005; Kelley et al. 2006) and linkage disequilibrium (Voight et al. 2006; Wang et al. 2006a).
+For example, Carlson et al. (2005) calculated Tajima's D in sliding windows across the human genome for populations descended from Africans, Europeans or Chinese.
+Several extended regions with consistently negative values for Tajima's D were identified, with most observed in only one of the populations (Figure 15).
 Negative values for Tajima's D are associated with positive selection if population expansion is not a factor, and the study design to identify outliers in a genome-wide analysis should greatly reduce the confounding effect of such an expansion.
-Thus, results such as those in Fig. 19.15 indicate that at least one genetic element in the roughly one megabase region with reduced Tajima's D has been under positive selection in humans of European ancestry.
-Resequencing of targeted genes within these regions has supported the conclusion of positive selection, and in some cases (e.g., CLSPN in Fig. 19.15) it has revealed a polymorphism that alters the encoded amino acid sequence [13].
+Thus results such as those in Figure 15 indicate that at least one genetic element in the roughly one megabase region with reduced Tajima's D has been under positive selection in humans of European ancestry.
+Resequencing of targeted genes within these regions has supported the conclusion of positive selection, and in some cases (e.g. CLSPN in Fig. Q.15) it has revealed a polymorphism that alters the encoded amino acid sequence (Carlson et al. 2005).
 Such a change in amino acid sequence is a candidate for the functional variant under selection.